smart-data-models/dataModel.OpenChannelManagement/OpenChannel/doc/spec_DE.md

       x-ngsi:
         type: Property
     id:
-      anyOf: &openchannel_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     leftSideSlope:
-      description: 'The slope of the left bank of the channel (for ''Trapezoidal'' geometry).
-All units are accepted in CEFACT code.'
+      description: The slope of the left bank of the channel (for 'Trapezoidal' geometry).
+All units are accepted in CEFACT code
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     length:
-      description: 'The length of the channel.
-All units are accepted in CEFACT code.'
+      description: The length of the channel.
+All units are accepted in CEFACT code
       minimum: 0
       type: number
       x-ngsi: